PhasesResearchLab/prl-onboard/course/assignment-2/README.rst

    #.
 Try to understand what each file is for: e.g. Model.py is for representing the model of each phase as a polynomial with the SymPy library.
 Don't worry if you don't understand the packages and what is actually going on.
    #.
 Stop when you've found a couple typos

 #.
-Commit and push your changes to your fork
+Commit and push your changes to your fork.
+Use `good messages`_ and follow the pycalphad conventions by prepending the subject with ``DOC:``
 #.
 Open a pull request on GitHub from your 'fix-typos'  onto the pycalphad develop branch
 #.
 Use GitHub to request @bocklund to review the PR
 #.
 Fix any feedback with either new commits or by changing the old ones as appropriate.
 For changing your old commits, you can either use `git commit --amend` or commit regularly and use interactive rebasing to squash additional commits together